 Yes, sweet potatoes are SAFE for those of us with nightshade issues!
 They’re not a member of the family, but have a lot of the same qualities.
 Here are some of my favorite recipes sweet potato recipes…

 Jicama is often referred to as a Mexican potato.
 I like to describe it as a mix between a potato and an apple.
 Starchy, but crunchy!
 They’re also high in prebiotic fiber which feeds our good gut bacteria.

 Cumin is a seed spice (so, not AIP) that’s nightshade free and has a great kick to it.
 One thing to note is that it’s green!
 I’ve made chili with cumin before and watched it turn green and was super confused… it’s the cumin!

 Black pepper is also a seed spice (not AIP) but it’s not a nightshade and is always a great swap to add spice.

 I’m constantly using turmeric to swap for red spices.
 It adds color, a bit of spice, and tons of flavor!
-This bang bang shrimp recipe is one of my favorites and features a nightshade-free bang bang sauce.
+This turmeric chicken curry recipe is one of my favorites and features a nightshade-free curry.

 Can nightshades intolerance be healed?

 It’s 100% possible.
 It all depends on how your body heals, and your own bio-individuality.
 For someone like me, I’m not sure if I’ll ever be able to reintroduce nightshades.
 I just have such a gnarly reaction to red spices, peppers, and potatoes.
 However, tomato is the one nightshade that I can be slightly flexible in moderation.